Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 7. The Texas Chain Saw Massacre (1974)

-The fact that the title contains "Chain Saw" and "Massacre" makes The Texas Chain Saw Massacre an obvious pick for this list.
+The fact that the title contains "Chain Saw" and "Massacre" makes The Texas Chain Saw Massacre an obvious pick for any list of slasher movies.
 It's a title that turns away everyone who'd hate this kind of movie, while reeling in hardcore horror fans.

 What made Tobe Hooper's grisly horror so controversial is also what got it banned in several countries: the only people around are Leatherface (who wears a mask out of human skin) and his cannibalistic family.